SRA Associates

 Academic Framework

-INT 93LS will be offered over 4 weeks during session A (July 1 – July 26, 2024).
-It will serve as the core curriculum around which students will branch out into their specific tracks (27–30 students per track).
+INT 93LS will be offered over 4 weeks during session A (June 30 – July 25, 2025).
+It will serve as the core curriculum around which students will branch out into their specific tracks (up to 30 students per track).

 The general academic component of the program is as follows: